 Tartu Railway Station is located in a historical station building 1.5 km from the city centre, and daily train service operates on the routes to Tallinn (incl.
 Jõgeva, Tapa, Aegviidu), Valga (incl.
 Elva) and Koidula (incl.
 Põlva and Piusa).
 By catching a connecting train, you can travel to Tartu for instance from Narva and Jõhvi as well as from Riga through Valga and Valka.

-From the railway station, the city center can be reached by catching bus No 20 or taking a taxi, however, a healthy stroll in fine weather also presents the opportunity to do some sightseeing on the way.
+From the railway station, the city center can be reached by catching free electric bus No 25 or regular bus No 20.
+You can also take a taxi, however, a healthy stroll or riding with our Smart Bike also presents the opportunity to do some sightseeing on the way.